Jagoda Jago discusses her series of illustrations exploring the sexual fantasies of Polish women

 If you’ve ever wanted to know the deepest, darkest desires of the Polish mind, Jagoda Jago has a project for you.
 In Women’s Sexual Fantasies: An Illustrated Look, Jagoda explores the sexual fantasies of Polish women in a series of striking illustrations, capturing the scope of female desire in her bold, punchy style.

-Jagoda spoke to me from Perth, Australia, eight thousand miles away from her native country of Poland.
+Jagoda spoke to me from Perth, Australia, 8.000 miles away from her native country of Poland.
 Following the completion of her master’s degree, she chose to leave her homeland and her parents behind to start a new life with her husband in Perth.
 Even one year on, the scale of the move is still clearly weighing on her mind.

 “I had to make a decision,” she explains.
 “If I’m going to leave my head in Europe, or if I want to stay here.
 I had my friends.
 I had everything.
 I was living in the centre of one of the most beautiful cities in Poland and I had everyone around.
 Here, I need to put in some effort to find new friends, to find my social balance.
 It’s difficult,” she admits.
 “But I have my family here.”